 On page 2 of the Form 410, enter the name and address of the financial institution where the committee's campaign bank is located, as well as the bank account number.
 If the committee has more than one bank account, only one account must be listed.
 Qualified committees must also list the names of persons, other than the treasurer, who are authorized to obtain the bank records of the committee from the financial institution where the committee bank account is maintained.
 If there are more than two persons other than the treasurer authorized to obtain the bank records, the committee need only list two persons.
 Disclose the names in the "Name of Financial Institution and Person(s) Authorized to Obtain Bank Records" field.
 If additional space is needed, an attachment must be used.
 If a bank account has not yet been opened at the time of filing an "Initial" Form 410, an amended Form 410 must be filed within ten days of opening the bank account to provide this information.
-Non-gualified committees are not required to list a bank account or the names of those person(s) authorized to obtain the committee bank records.
+Non-qualified committees are not required to list a bank account or the names of those person(s) authorized to obtain the committee bank records.

-Statement of Organization Recipient Committee INSTRUCTIONS ON REVERSE Page 3 I.D.
-NUMBER CA Technology PAC, Sponsored by CA lechnology Association Type of Committee (Continued) oport or oppose specific candidates or measures COUNTY Committee Z STATE Committee U k only one box: : PROVIDE BRIEF DESCRIPTION OF ACTIVITY Support candidates and ballot measures s favorable to technological advances ; Sponsored Committee List additional sponsors on an attachment.
-NAME OF SPONSOR INDUSTRY GROUP OR AFFILIATION N OF SPONSOR CA Technology Association Technological b usinesses STREET ADDRESS NO. AND STREET CITY STATE ZIP CODE 450 Mill Valley Way Cupertino CA 95015 Small Contributor Committee / 5.
-Termination Requirements By signing the verification, the treasurer, assistant treasurer and/or candidat e, officeholder, or proponent ce rtify that all of the f ollowing conditions have been met: : This committee has ceased to receive contribut tions and make expenditures; This committee does not anticipate receiving of ontributions or making expenditures in the futur o.
+Statement of Organization CALIFORNIA Recipient Committee FORM INSTRUCTIONS ON REVERSE Page 3 CA Technology PAC, Sponsored by CA Technology Association Type of Committee (Continued) Not formed to support or oppose specific candidates or measures in a single election.
+Check only one box: ☐ CITY Committee ☐ COUNTY Committee ☑ STATE Committee ROVIDE BRIEF DESCRIPTION OF ACTIVITY Support candidates and ballot measures favorable to technological advances List additional sponsors on an attachment.
+NDUSTRY GROUP OR AFFILIATION OF SPONSOR NAME OF SPONSO CA Technology Association Technological businesses STATE ZIP CODE 450 Mill Valley Way Cupertino 95015 CA 5.
+Termination Requirements By signing the verification, the treasurer, assistant treasurer and/or candidate, officeholder, or proponent certify that all of the following conditions have been met:

-- This committee has eliminated or has no intention or ability to discharge all debts, loans received, and other obligations; - This committee has no surplus funds; and - This committee has filed all campaign statements required by the Political Reform Act disclosing all reportable transactions. - -- There are restrictions on the disposition of surplus campaign funds held by elected officers who are leaving office and by defeated candidates.
+- This committee has ceased to receive contributions and make expenditures: - This committee does not anticipate receiving contributions or making expenditures in the future; - · This committee has eliminated or has no intention or ability to discharge all debts, loans received, and other obligations; - · This committee has no surplus funds; and - · This committee has filed all campaign statements required by the Political Reform Act disclosing all reportable transactions. - -- There are restrictions on the disposition of surplus campaign funds held by elected officers who are leaving office and by defeated candidates.
 Refer to Government Code Section 89519. - -- Leftover funds of ballot measure committees may be used for political, legislative or governmental purposes under Government Code Sections 89511 89518, and are subject to Elections Code Section 18680 and FPPC Regulation 18521.5.

-4 Type of Committee/Level of Activity
+Type of Committee/Level of Activity